agenteo/agenteo.github.com/source/_posts/2015-03-06-best-practices-releasing-semantic-versioned-ruby-libraries.md

 end
 {% endhighlight %}

 **Never delete a published library version thinking nobody used it yet**, as soon as you release assume somebody is using it!
-Be mindful and release a patch version.
+If you need to make changes be mindful and release a new version.

 Documenting the process and keeping it updated is another critical step -- link the process steps from the project README.
 Here's a release steps example: